...

 There are many reasons that a nerve can be pinched including injuries caused by car accidents and sports.
 For people over forty who complain of neck or back pain, or who have pain sensations that resemble radiculopathy, the pain may be a sign of degenerative spine disease caused by osteoarthritis.
 A disc may have herniated and is pressing on a nerve.
 It could be stenosis which narrows pathways and compresses nerves.
 Your neurosurgeon is trained to locate and diagnose the slew of conditions that are caused by pinched nerves.

-How is a pinched nerve treated?
+How is a Pinched Nerve Treated?

 Your neurosurgeon is tasked with the challenge of relieving pain and decompressing pinched nerves as safely as possible.
 Acetaminophen will reduce pain while the nonsteroidal anti-inflammatory drugs (NSAIDS) such as aspirin, naproxen and ibuprofen will treat pain and inflammation.